 Infections Caused By Bair Hugger™ Warming Blanket

 Did you suffer a serious infection after the hospital used a 3M Bair Hugger™ warming blanket during your surgery?
-Call the Law Offices of Michael A. DeMayo at 1-877-529-1222 to discuss your legal rights.
+Call DeMayo Law Offices at 1-(877) 333-1000 to discuss your legal rights.

 Warming Blankets Used to Prevent Inadvertent Perioperative Hypothermia